furioussoul/tailmaster/README.md

 # Introduction
-Esview is a vue code generator based on iview-ui.
+Esview is a vue page generator based on iview-ui，it alse can generate vue code.

 You can get .vue file code by dnd components on esview.